 If you are a State Health Plan member who has been approved for Social Security disability benefits, it is possible you may also be awarded Medicare benefits.
 Medicare benefits may be awarded retroactively (back-dated) or for a future effective date.
 It is important to understand that your State Health Plan benefits will change.

-Members who have been approved for Medicare benefits are considered Medicare primary and are no longer eligible for enrollment in the Enhanced 80/20 Plan or the Consumer-Directed Health Plan.
+Members who have been approved for Medicare benefits are considered Medicare primary and are no longer eligible for enrollment in the 80/20 Plan or the Consumer-Directed Health Plan.
 Medicare primary members have the following five plan options:

 The United Healthcare Group Medicare Advantage Base PPO Plan